ignahrz98/2d-car-on-google-maps/README.md

 2.  **Driving Controls:**
     * **Arrow Keys (Up, Down, Left, Right)**: Control the vehicle's movement.
     * **W, A, S, D Keys**: Alternatively, use these keys for movement.
 3.  **Map Layers:** The application features different map visualization layers.
-We recommend using the **Hybrid view** for the best experience.
+I recommend using the **Hybrid view** for the best experience.
 4.  **Explore:** Navigate the map and drive freely.

 Have fun exploring the map by driving the 2D car!